tlf30/sdk/resources/README.md

 Then issue `shasum -a 256 netbeans/harness/launchers/*.exe` so you have all the hashBefore’s / After’s
 See `harness-override/README.md` for more information on that subject.

+### HOW TO Replace About/Splash Screen:
+The About Screen is currently just the same as the Splash Screen but downsampled:
+It's currently 432 × 302 Pixels but that's just something I found on the net.
+It's simply like this: Once your resolution is too large (like the 500x350px of our Splash Screen), some additional ugly scroll bars will appear and the window won't be enlarged.
+Since there is no easy (and reasonable) way to use your own About Screen, we will simply stick to this.
+Just place the `about.png` and the `splash.gif` (though animation doesn't seem to be supported out of the box) inside `branding/core/core.jar/org/netbeans/core/startup/`.
+There you will also find the `Bundle.properties` which is responsible for the SDK Naming and the Splash Settings (Width, Height, Colors)

+In `branding/modules/org-netbeans-core.jar/org/netbeans/core/ui/Bundle.properties` you will find the stuff needed to adjust the About Dialog (the html code displayed)